SubjectLens/lucida/README.md

     ```Command Center (CMD) -> Your Own Service 0 (YOS0) -> Your Own Service 1 (YOS1) -> Your Own Service 2 (YOS2)```

-    In this scenario, make sure to implement the asynchronous Thrift interface.
+    In this scenario, make sure to implement the asynchronous gRPC interface.
-    If YOS0 implements the asynchronous Thrift interface,
+    If YOS0 implements the asynchronous gRPC interface,
     it won't block on waiting for the response from YOS1.
-    If YOS0 implements the synchronous Thrift interface, it cannot make progress until
+    If YOS0 implements the synchronous gRPC interface, it cannot make progress until
     YOS1 returns the response, so the operating system will perform a thread context switch,
     and let the current thread sleep until YOS1 returns.
     See section 3 of step 1 for implementation details.